tianyic/FaRSA/README.md

 	sudo apt-get update
 	sudo apt-get install build-essential

-FaRSA directory, run the below command in terminal to compile:
+In FaRSA directory, run the below command in terminal to compile:

 	make